GSA/piv-guides/_networkconfig/11_all-agency-piv.md

 ## List of PIV Issuers

 This table contains the information for U.S. Executive Branch Agencies and the Certification Authorities that are used for _PIV/CAC_ credentials.

-OCSP and CRL endpoints are used to define configurations for the firewalls.
-You must allow access to these endpoints through the firewalls so this will work.

-You can also use the CRL endpoints to poll the CRL data into your local internal agency OCSP responders (for those that have them installed!) and route your internal agency intranet traffic to your internal agency ocsp responders.
-How would you do this?
-We will tell you - this can be configured in your microsoft domain as a setting.
-You will need to install ALL the Intermediate and Issuing CA certificates into your NT Auth store for your agency networks.
 This table contains the links for downloading all the XXX number of certificates.
 How many certificates are there?
 This table exists as a machine readable file that can be downloaded here (from this repo) and will be a CSV? or YAML? or JSON?